bbatsov/projectile/doc/projects.md

 :test-dir        | A path, relative to the project root, where the test code lives.
 :test-prefix     | A prefix to generate test files names.
 :test-suffix     | A suffix to generate test files names.
+:related-file    | A function to find test/impl file names in more flexible way then test-prefix/suffix.

 #### Returning Projectile Commands from a function